alex28931/3DPlatformerUE/README.md

 ## 🎯 Development Focus

 - Apply object-oriented principles to platforms, power-ups, and enemies
 - Design reactive AI with scalable behavior logic using Unreal’s tools
-- Integrate Blueprint and C++ logic for a flexible gameplay architecture
 - Use EQS for intelligent, environment-aware AI behavior

 ## 🎞️ Gameplay Preview